Skip to main content

 Statement Follow-up

-The medical billing specialist ensures the healthcare facility receives payment for all claims or outstanding balances.
-In addition, the medical billing specialist follows up with patients with a statement to make arrangements to accept payment for delinquent accounts or submit to collection agencies.
-The statement must include payment due dates and instructions on how the patient can pay their balance.
+The medical billing specialist also follows up with patients who have delinquent accounts, providing them with details on a payment plan.
+This statement must include payment due dates and instructions on how the patient can pay their balance.

 Pursue Payment for Non-paid Claims